-China’s yuan-denominated stocks are poised to outperform all Group of 20-nation equity markets in 2013 after posting the second-worst performance among global economies over the past three years, according to Citigroup Inc. (C)
+China’s yuan-denominated stocks are poised to outperform all Group of 20-nation equity markets in 2013 after posting the second-worst performance among global economies over the past three years, according to Citigroup Inc. (C:US)

 The Shanghai Composite Index rose 1 percent to 2,382.48 yesterday, extending its rally from a Dec.
 3 low to 22 percent.
 A gain of 20 percent signals a bull market to some investors.
 Chinese equities will build on the advance in the first half of 2013 as earnings growth exceeds analysts’ estimates, Minggao Shen, the Hong Kong-based head of China research at Citigroup, said in an e-mailed response to questions yesterday.